-- In the discussions of the status of African languages today, especially among linguists, one of - the problems that keep coming up is the need for the revitalization of endangered languages - threatened by the current trend of globalization.
-Most Cameroonian languages are used only - 11 for local socialization in the respective communities, but not in official domains in the - administration because foreign languages have overshadowed them; and become the preferred - mode of communication among the younger generation.
-This paper argues that the - 14 revitalization of Kom through the translation of some official documents will enable the - 15 language not only to assume some of the prestige-conferring and valorizing functions, but also - penetrate new domains in the local municipality hitherto monopolized by colonial languages. - 17 This strategy is proposed based on the argument that once a language?s status is raised - through any revitalization technique, the speakers will perceive it on more equal ground with - official languages albeit as a ?Local Official Language?
-(LOL).
-It uses the UN?s 1948 - 20 Universal Declaration of Human Rights as the conceptual framework.

-Index terms- translation, revitalization, official, documents, vitality, domain.
+Abstract In the discussions of the status of African languages today, especially among linguists, one of the problems that keep coming up is the need for the revitalization of endangered languages threatened by the current trend of globalization.
+Most Cameroonian languages are used only for local socialization in the respective communities, but not in official domains in the administration because foreign languages have overshadowed them; and become the preferred mode of communication among the younger generation.
+This paper argues that the revitalization of Kom through the translation of some official documents will enable the language not only to assume some of the prestigeconferring and valorizing functions, but also penetrate new domains in the local municipality hitherto monopolized by colonial languages.
+This strategy is proposed based on the argument that once a language's status is raised through any revitalization technique, the speakers will perceive it on more equal ground with official languages albeit as a 'Local Official Language' (LOL).
+It uses the UN's 1948 Universal Declaration of Human Rights as the conceptual framework.
+The bilingual documents originally established in French and English that have been translated into the Kom language constitute data for this study.
+The documents that are used to argue for the revitalization of the language include a Baptism card, Medical certificate, Bachelor's Degree Success Testimonial, a Civil Status Register center, Marriage Certificate, National Identity card, Birth Certificate, Registration card, and Tax payer's card.
+Keywords: translation, revitalization, official, documents, vitality, domain.

-1 Introduction
+Introduction

 t has long been recognized that the lack of investment and official recognition of minority languages is one of the main barriers to citizens' participation in local administration and development.
 A majority Africa countries have adopted an exoglossic language policy in that they rely heavily on an ex-colonial language for their official or national communication.
 Only a small percentage of languages seem to use an indigenous language, either exclusively or dominantly in their formal functions.
-Such countries have traditionally been considered as model countries in using local media in formal domains such as South Africa, which has recognized 11 languages as official ??Lüpke 2019:2).
+Such countries have traditionally been considered as model countries in using local media in formal domains such as South Africa, which has recognized 11 languages as official (Lüpke 2019:2).

-In Cameroon, the establishment of all official documents is still carried out in French and English which are the country's imported languages although I the majority of the population are illiterate.
+In Cameroon, the establishment of all official documents is still carried out in French and English which are the country's imported languages although the majority of the population are illiterate.
 The result is the exclusion of many people in the nation who cannot contribute to the economy other than as consumers.
 Suppose the situation is reversed and Cameroonian languages are also employed in the formal administration, education, judiciary, politics, agriculture, economy etc., it is obvious that the level of participation will increase as well as the productive capacity.
 This is one of the reasons why we argue for the revitalization of the Kom language through the translation of some documents for citizens' entrenched attitudes towards their language.
 But why use this approach in the revitalization of the language?
 This will be answered after the definition of some concepts.
 What is language revitalization?